nirvdrum/svn2git/README.markdown

     Specific options:
-            --rebase                     Instead of cloning a new project, rebase an existing one against SVN --username NAME              Username for transports that needs it (http(s), svn) --password PASS              Password for transports that needs it (http(s), svn) --trunk TRUNK_PATH           Subpath to trunk from repository URL (default: trunk)
+            --rebase                     Instead of cloning a new project, rebase an existing one against SVN --primarybranch              Use with --rebase if your primary branch has a name other than 'master' --username NAME              Username for transports that needs it (http(s), svn) --password PASS              Password for transports that needs it (http(s), svn) --trunk TRUNK_PATH           Subpath to trunk from repository URL (default: trunk)